tmorin/plantuml-libs/distribution/material-4/Image/PictureAsPdf.md

 include('material-4/Image/PictureAsPdf')

 ' renders the element
-PictureAsPdf('PictureAsPdf', 'Picture As Pdf', 'an optional tech label')
+PictureAsPdf('PictureAsPdf', 'Picture As Pdf', 'an optional tech label', 'an optional description')
 @enduml
 ```